 Scappman is fully cloud based so all application deployment is via their portal.
 After logging in, navigate to the app store and find your application, click Get and then click Install

 Clicking Advanced gives a lot of additional options some of which are very powerful.
-As well as the assignments (which links directly to your Azure AD tenancy to discover groups), you can configure pre and post-install tasks and even deployment rings to deploy updates in a staggered manner.
+As well as the assignments (which links directly to your Entra tenancy to discover groups), you can configure pre and post-install tasks and even deployment rings to deploy updates in a staggered manner.

 After clicking install, the application will display within Intune soon afterwards.